abu-3abed/ud036_StarterCode/README.md

 starting project
 ================

-after installing project ypu haveyou can install **IMDbPY** using pip package manager by entering this in your command line:
+after cloning the project you can install **IMDbPY** using pip package manager by entering this in your command line:

 	pip install imdbpy